 A man in the right front started the prayers, and the others answered in cadence.
 The Rebbe mostly stared at the book.
 One Israeli boy wearing colorful clothes let out with burst of incredible burst of prayer, the Rebbe looked up at him.
 I faked my way through it as best I could.
 Then it was over.
 The Rebbe turned and left, and the men followed him out, clamoring amongst themselves.

-I pondered this event for days—just what was this man’s power that if he told an adherent to go to town in Iowa where there were few Jews, he would go?
+I pondered this event for days—just what was this man’s power that if he told an adherent to go to a town in Iowa where there were few Jews, he would go?
 How did he hold together an extended group, hundreds of thousands of people around the world, keeping close tabs on everyone, it was said?
 “In Yiddish, there’s an expression—he doesn’t sleep himself, and he doesn’t let the other fellow sleep,” Krinksy explained.

 Krinsky let it be known, though, that there would be no interview with the Rebbe.
 What would I ask him, anyway?
 I was in over my head.

-Meanwhile, at Shrage’s urging, I attended a rally for the mayoral candidate Abraham Beame at a Satmar Hasidic summer camp upstate.
+Meanwhile, at Shrage’s urging, I attended a rally for the mayoral candidate Abraham Beame at the Satmar Hasidic summer camp upstate.
 At first, the Hasidim were wary of Beame—it was almost as if they feared the exposure a Jewish mayor would bring—but they had warmed up to him.
 Shrage said, “We know that nobody is going to say to Rockefeller, that Protestant bastard!
 Whoever will call John Lindsay an Episcopalian bastard?
 Beame is not Beame the bastard, but Beame the Jew bastard.”